-The Radical Feminism and Provocation
+The Radical Feminism of Tompkins’ Sex Paintings

 Controversial doesn’t even begin to cover the art of Betty Tompkins, who dared to create incredibly photorealistic, monochromatic paintings of sex at a time when even owning pornography was embarrassing, not to mention illegal.
 In fact, it is this very imagery that had the artist cast aside by her fellow feminists as well, who were against pornography and its degradation of women, although she belonged to a generation of radical feminist artists who weren’t afraid to speak up.
 But in her work, Betty Tompkins focused on the intercourse alone, isolating male and female genitalia in different combinations during the fornication act, depriving them of identity or any other context.
-Although her paintings are not as shocking today as they were back in the day, they are still very direct, raw and tongue-in-cheek, oozing with detail and leaving pretty much nothing to imagination.
+Although her paintings are not as shocking today as they were back in the day, they are still very direct, raw and tongue-in-cheek rendered view of sex up-close, oozing with detail and leaving pretty much nothing to the imagination.

 The Fuck Paintings

-Betty Tompkins’ notorious Fuck Paintings were conceived in 1969, with the first ever canvas that is now a part of Centre Pompidou’s permanent collection.
+Betty Tompkins’ notorious Fuck Paintings were conceived in 1969, with the first-ever canvas that is now a part of Centre Pompidou’s permanent collection.
 Until 1973, she was expanding the series by painting monochromatic canvases of genitalia, masturbation and penetration, based on pornographic images, using hundreds of layers of spray paint and a finely-calibrated airbrush to complete the image.
 In 2003, Betty Tompkins returned to Fuck Paintings, adopting a more evolved technique and employing base color combinations to achieve a more illuminated monochrome.
 The artist and her daring art faced censorship on a couple of occasions: in 1973, prior to a show in Paris, she was banned from entering France and nine of her paintings were seized by the authorities and labeled ”obscene and unfit for public exhibition”, and in 2006, her work ended up at customs in Japan.
 More recently, social networks Instagram and Twitter removed her imagery from her account a few times.
 But all of this never stopped the fearless Betty Tompkins, who remains faithful to her unique and unequivocal visions.